Vocation & History

 The Fondation Alliance Française gathers a network of 857 Alliances Françaises around the world.
 The Alliance owes its success to the consistently faithful nature of a foreign public which continues to be enamoured by the French language.
 Deriving its strength from a name which is now recognised all over the world, it has been able to maintain a presence in 135 different countries.

-The exceptional longevity and vitality of the Alliance Française springs from the close links which have been established with the authorities, the people and the sponsors in the host countries, as well as with the French government.
-An “alliance” is the fruit of a two-way agreement and of mutual support both of which form the basis of its perennial nature.
+The exceptional longevity and vitality of the Alliance Française springs from the close links which have been established with the authorities, the people and sponsors in the host countries, as well as with the French government.
+An “alliance” is the fruit of a two-way agreement and of mutual support, both of which form the basis of its perennial nature.
 The Alliance has built strong relationships with local communities, thanks to many long-term projects of cultural cooperation and exchange.
 Through its cycle «Alliances en résonance», the Fondation promotes foreign cultures in France and encourages the Alliances to value the culture of the countries which welcome them.

 Being one and many at the same time, the Alliance symbolises a French nation which is universal and constantly moving forward.
 Firmly committed to modernisation, the integration of new technologies and the constant reappraisal and updating of its teaching methods take part into its general policy.
 In all areas, the Alliance Française draws upon traditional resources as well as modern ones and attempts to adjust its development to the changing world, while remaining faithful to its values and commitments.